antrianis/LFCS-official/stuff/OperationofRunningSystems.md

 * If during boot ESC is pressed the grub2 prompt will be showed.

-* Highlight a kernel and press 'e'.
+* Highlight a kernel and press 'e' (e for edit).

 * Now is it possible to modify the boot parameter used to load the kernel.

   **NOTE**: the changes are not persistent!
+Persistent changes need to be written to /etc/default/grub

   E.g `systemd.unit=emergency.target` can be added to boot system in emergency mode.
 NOTE: in this modality disk is mounted read only, to mount it read/write, after boot execute `mount`
   `-o remount,rw /`

-* When the parameter change is end, press 'Ctrl + x' to boot system
+* When the parameter change is end, press 'Ctrl + x' to boot system (not enter)

 References: